memob0x/pkg-web-browser/README.md

     --browser-height                Defines the opened website height
-    --browser-executable-path       Sets an existent browser executable path to be used during browser launch --browser-download-host         Sets the browser executable download host to be used during download --browser-revision              Sets the browser revision download host to be used during download --browser-product               Defines the type of browser: "chrome" or "firefox" --browser-args                  An arg to pass puppeteer args
+    --browser-executable-path       Sets an existent browser executable path to be used during browser launch --browser-download-host         Sets the browser executable download host to be used during download --browser-download-path         The place where the download browser is stored --browser-revision              Sets the browser revision download host to be used during download --browser-product               Defines the type of browser: "chrome" or "firefox" --browser-args                  An arg to pass puppeteer args